 Otago Peninsula is hiding truly interesting surprise which is Larnach Castle.
 It is the only castle in all Australasia and offers luxury accommodation and exceptional gardens which may be visited even if you’re not accommodated in the castle.

-However, it can present ultimate luxury experience and good idea for weddings, honeymoon or any other special occasion, where you will feel like you have moved back in time to Victorian era.
-It’s worth at least to visit its imposant 14 hectare garden with spectacular views on entire city and harbour.
+However, it can present ultimate luxury experience and a good idea for weddings, honeymoon or any other special occasion, where you will feel like you have moved back in time to the Victorian era.
+It’s worth at least to visit its alluring 14-hectare garden with spectacular views of entire city and harbor.

 In fact, me and my hubby agreed that if we would have to choose to live in some city in South Island, it would probably be Dunedin, maybe also in competition with Nelson.

 Anyway, if you like this post and are inspired now to visit this place, we wish you wonderful holiday and enjoyable time.

 And if you wish, you can get back to us afterward, and share with us your stories and pictures!